-SOYL is a 7 week summer leadership and employment program offered by Fresh Roots at the Vancouver Technical and David Thompson Secondary school farms.
-The program empowers secondary students to cultivate and steward ½ acre schoolyard farms for learning, community building and growing Good Food for All.
-Through their time with SOYL, youth develop skills in growing, cooking and selling food, as well as a greater connection to themselves, their community, and the Vancouver food system.
-Youth also receive a stipend, community service hours, and can receive VSB credit for their contributions.
+The program empowers secondary students to cultivate and steward schoolyard farms for learning, community building and growing Good Food for All.
+Through their time with SOYL, youth develop skills in growing, cooking, and selling food, as well as a greater connection to themselves, their community, and the regional food system.
+Youth also receive a stipend and can receive school credit for their contributions.

-Throughout the summer youth run their own social enterprise on the farm.
-They’re growing, cooking, and selling, meeting friends, and exploring the food system.
+Throughout the summer, youth are learning and leading on the Fresh Roots farms.
+They’re growing, cooking, and selling, meeting friends and exploring the food system.
 Youth:

 When does the program take place?